cysabi/CheckpointBot/README.md

 ## Usage
 This is for staff members, for non-staff members, type `!help`.

-### Managing seasons
+### Season cog
 Players are verified based on their ranks, and will recieve a rank role.
 Seasons are used to avoid outdated ranks, at the start of each new season, all of the rank roles are replaced.

 Additionally, a Verified role is used to handle channel permissions and channel access.
 This role is not replaced each season.
-However, it may be pruned every couple of seasons to prune inactive users without a rank role.
+However, it may be pruned every couple of seasons.

 Here is how the verification process works.
 1. A user makes a role request in the respective channel, showing proof of their rank and asking for the correct role.
 2. A Barista verifies the user and gives them the `Verified` role and their respective rank role.

-#### Using commands
 The `!season` command group is used to manage season rank roles.

 - `!season` List the season roles.
 The command will also tell you the **index of each tournament**, this is important.